Selection of Projects

 Marine plastic is a threat to marine environments, a root cause solution is to create circular economies.

-In 2021 I worked with a team to mainstream gender in two full proposals for the Global Environment Facility (GEF) to promote a circular economy to address plastics in our oceans.
+In 2021 I worked with a multidiscinary team to mainstream gender equality and social inclusion in two full project proposals for the Global Environment Facility (GEF) to promote a circular economy to address plastics in our oceans.
 One plan was for a Southeast Asian regional project and one was Indonesia specific.
-My plans women, informal waste workers and other marginal groups at the heart of project activities.
+The needs and desires of women, informal waste workers and other marginal groups was at the heart of my inputs into project plans.

 Waste Management system upgrade – Jakarta